NSS-Data-Analytics-Cohort-2/NSS-Data-Analytics-Cohort-2.github.io/README.md

 * **resume** - Path to the students [resume](assets/resume)
 * **id** - Helps for targeting the modal.
 The notebook will create this for you

-Load the website using the ocmmand above and make sure everything is working properly!
+Load the website using the command above and make sure everything is working properly!

 ### Updating Pictures
 All original pictures are stored in Google Drive.